TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 This structure holds all the information of a given flow.
 These are stored inside the [Graph](@ref).
-Given a graph `graph`, a flow `(u, v)` can be accessed through `graph[u, v]`.
+Given a graph `graph`, a flow from asset `u` to asset `v` can be accessed through `graph[u, v]`.

 ### Partition

 A [representative period](@ref representative-periods) will be defined with a number of time steps.
-A partition is a division of these time steps into [time blocks](@ref time-blocks) such that the time blocks are disjunct and that all time steps belong to some time block.
+A partition is a division of these time steps into [time blocks](@ref time-blocks) such that the time blocks are disjunct (not overlapping) and that all time steps belong to some time block.
 Some variables and constraints are defined over every time block in a partition.

 For instance, for a representative period with 12 time steps, all sets below are partitions: